zackproser/goodneighbor/README.md

 The Docker compose file is provided as a convenience for seeing how the project works and getting up and running with it quickly.

 If you are going to run this in production, I recommend configuring Grand Central Station as a service managed by systemctl, pm2, etc.

+### Running in production

+* Load the provided production data into your mongo database
+* Run grand-central-station.js, correctly passing all required environment variables (look at the Dockerfile)
+* Use the admin UI
+* Re-configure all running avatars with your own data / settings
+* Leave me alone

 ### Contribution guidelines ###